mgonto/a-token-walks-into-a-SPA/README.md

-## Talk Starter
+## A token walkts into a SPA...

-This are the slides for the talk WHAT TALK?
+This are the slides for the talk A token walkts into a SPA...?
+It shows how to add authentication to an Angular 2 app

-You can see them at http://mgonto.github.io/talk-starter
+You can see them at http://mgonto.github.io/a-token-walks-into-a-spa

 ## Thanks